Steelmaking coal

 Queensland

-Queensland Coal comprises the seven BHP Mitsubishi Alliance (BMA) assets in Australia's Bowen Basin region of central Queensland.
+Queensland Coal comprises the five BHP Mitsubishi Alliance (BMA) assets in Australia's Bowen Basin region of central Queensland.

 When the world's cities grow, Australia grows too.